 • 1/2-1 cup brown sugar

-1. Add the chopped rhubarb and 1/2c – 1c. brown sugar into a pot.
+2. Add the chopped rhubarb and 1/2c - 1c. brown sugar into a pot.
 You can add as much or as little sugar as you'd like.
 If you prefer it on the tart side, go more toward 1/2c.
 If you like it sweeter, you can add more like 1c.
+I always err on the side of tart.
+I figure I can taste it as it is breaking down and add more if it needs it.
+Since I can't ever take it out, I try to add as I go.

-1. I usually stir the sugar and rhubarb together and leave it for about an hour.
+3. Macerate - I usually stir the sugar and rhubarb together and leave it for about an hour.
 This starts to release the water from the rhubarb and will keep you from needing to add any additional water as you cook it.
+Isn't that crazy how juicy it gets from just tossing it with sugar!?

 I also made a little charcuterie board for lunch and put it on the side.
 I loved it with the honey goat cheese and with the brie!
 It was delicious and added just the right amount of sweetness to the cheese.

-2 Replies to “How to Make Silky Smooth Rhubarb Puree”
+2 Replies to “How to Make 2 Ingredient Silky Smooth Rhubarb Puree”

 1. This is so delicious and so easy!
 We actually skipped the purée step, eager to spread it on sourdough toast!
 Yum!
 (My 3-yr old enjoyed eating mixed in his applesauce)